 International and EU students are often offered a 'basic bank account' or an 'international student bank account'; the latter may charge for certain facilities.
 If you have lived in the UK for some time you may be able to open a standard student bank account.

-The British Banking Association (BBA) advises on your banking options and what documents you will need in order to open an account.
+You can check the Money Advice Service to find out more about your banking options and what documents you will need in order to open an account.

 We also advise that you read our article - Opening a UK bank account as an international student which provides more in-depth guidance if you from overseas.